SFU community frequently asked questions about COVID-19

 For more info on admissions, please see our frequently asked admission questions page.

-Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the difficult decision to cancel the Spring 2020 Convocation ceremonies that were scheduled for June 9 to 12, 2020 to ensure the safety of the SFU community.
+Following information and advice about COVID-19 from regional and provincial health officers regarding large events, SFU has made the decision to host a virtual Fall 2020 Convocation ceremony to ensure the safety of the SFU community.
+A late October date is likely; full details will be announced by mid-September.

-The university will host a virtual celebration on June 11, 2020, 5:30 - 6:00 PM PDT that will allow graduands and their families to gather virtually and celebrate.
+The university hosted a virtual celebration on June 11, 2020, that allowed graduands and their families to gather virtually and celebrate.
+A recording of this celebration can be watched here.

-We will provide updates here and on the convocation website as details, including options to attend a future convocation ceremony, are confirmed.
+We will continue to provide updates here and on the convocation website as details, including options to attend a future in-person convocation ceremony, are confirmed.
 More information can be found on the convocation FAQ page.

 With most classes being delivered through remote means in the fall, we are aware that many students are learning in different time zones and have varying schedules, making synchronous (live) classes challenging to attend.
 For this reason, instructors have been encouraged to adopt asynchronous learning where possible and when consistent with the learning outcomes of the course.